BoiseState/CS453-resources/examples/projects/README_TEMPLATE.md

 ###Valgrind

-Describe how you tested your project with Valgrind and do you hve clean bill from Valgrind or not.
+Describe how you tested your project with Valgrind the current status of your bill of health from Valgrind!

 ###Known Bugs